Rambutan – the spiny fruit with a soft heart which can be grown as an ornamental tree in our garden.

 Climate & Soil:

-Rambutan is adapted to a warm tropical climate.
+Rambutan is adapted to warm tropical climate.
 The tree grows well up to 700 meters above sea-level.
-It requires around 22–30°C temperatures for optimum growth.
-It is very sensitive to low temperature and the growth of the plant is severely affected at a temperature less than 100°C. The plant requires good rainfall of 200-500 cm well distributed throughout the year but a short spell of the day period is essential for the initiation of floral bud function.
-The heavy rainfall during the maturity period causes the cracking of fruits
+It requires around 22–30°C temperature for optimum growth.
+It is very sensitive to low temperature and growth of plant is severely affected at temperature less than 100°C. The plant requires good rainfall of 200-500 cm well distributed through out the year but a short spell of the day period is essential for initiation of floral bud function.
+The heavy rainfall during maturity period causes cracking of fruits

-Rambutan is grown successfully in a wide range of soils.
-Well-drained sandy loam to clay loam soils with organic matter is most suitable for optimum growth and yield.
+Rambutan is grown successfully in wide range of soils.
+Well drained sandy loam to clay loam soils with organic matter are most suitable for optimum growth and yield.
 It is can be grown successfully in red laterite soil if adequate organic and inorganic fertilizers are applied.
 The optimum soil pH is 4.5 to 6.5.
-Rambutan is sensitive to waterlogging.
+Rambutan is sensitive to water logging.
 The orchard in slight sloppy land has been found performing better.

 Harvesting & Yield:

 Rambutan grafted trees start bearing fruits from fourth year on wards.
 In South eastern Asian Countries, Rambutan produces fruits twice a year, the first and the main crop is in June and a lesser one is in December.
 But in India it gives only one cropper year.
 The fruits are usually ripe in month of July to October.
 Harvesting is done by shears or sharp knives by cut the inflorescence stalk.It is recommended that the fruits should not be allowed to fall directly to the ground as this will cause injury and cannot be kept for a long time.The fresh fruit are easily bruised and have a limited shelf life.
 An average tree may produce 2000-3000 fruits (60–70 kg) per tree.
 However, yield may vary from year to year because rambutan exhibits alternate bearing.